-A Fellow of the Secure Retirement Institute (FSRI) is well versed in what it takes to retire in a sustainable way.
+A Fellow, Secure Retirement Institute (FSRI) is well versed in what it takes to retire in a sustainable way.
 As a result, their knowledge covers a broad range of retirement topics, from investment management to customer experience.
 To learn more about the FSRI certification, the people who hold it, and their roles in retirement planning, read on.

 An FSRI Defined

 An FSRI designation requires education and training in retirement planning.
 Consequently, certificate holders have demonstrated understanding and skills to support retirement plans and retirement plan products and service retirement plan clients and advisors.
 Much of the material is focused on annuities and their use in retirement planning.